yoocodec/yoocodec/README.md

 - 👋 Hi, I’m @yoocodec
 - 👀 I’m interested in AI, blockchain, new skils
-- 🌱 I’m currently learning java web programing
+- 🌱 I’m currently learning online IDE
-- 💞️ I’m looking to collaborate on web program
+- 💞️ I’m looking to collaborate on online IDE
 - 📫 How to reach me yoocodec@gmail.com

 <!---